-We are just a few away from the start of free agency, and the stacked with just over $50 million in cap space.
-The Browns also have a couple of high-profile picks that they will be able to add some talent from in April, but the right moves in free agency can fill some key roles with proven players.are
+We are just a few away from the start of free agency, and the Cleveland Browns are stacked with just over $50 million in cap space.
+The Browns also have a couple of high-profile picks that they will be able to add some talent from in April, but the right moves in free agency can fill some key roles with proven players.

 This year's free agency list will be much more difficult to project.
 Usually, when I compile my list, I already know the status of the Browns' own free agents, so I have the freedom to explore very specific positions.
 I'd like to think the Browns have a semi-decent chance of re-signing WR Travis Benjamin and then either C Alex Mack or RT Mitchell Schwartz, but if those players aren't retained, at best, the team will only seek to find mid-level replacements.
 In other words, I don't anticipate there being an equivalent swap, like "signing Donte Whitner instead of keeping T.J.
 Ward" or "signing Tramon Williams instead of keeping Buster Skrine."